Qatar Airways backs Boeing despite MAX crash crisis

 Qatar Airways will attend a Boeing briefing this week on software and training updates for the MAX, Baker said.

 The MAX is an upgrade to Boeing’s best-selling 737 narrowbody jet and only entered service in 2017.
-Boeing has booked orders worth more than $500 billion for the MAX.
+Boeing has booked MAX orders worth more than $500 billion at list prices.

 The Ethiopian crash is the second fatal crash involving the MAX jet.
 In October, a MAX operated by Indonesia’s Lion Air fatally crashed killing all 189 on board.